 How to Calibrate Your Thermometer

-Before you start, check that your thermometer has the option to be calibrated as not all models can be.
+Before you start, check that your thermometer has the option to be calibrated, as not all models can.

-If your thermometer is giving a false reading and there is no calibration option, you’re best to toss it out and replace with a new model.
-It may cost money up front to buy a new one but it’ll save you a lot in wasted ingredients from failed recipes.
+If your thermometer is giving a false reading and there is no calibration option, it's best to toss it out and replace it with a new model.
+It may cost money up front to buy a new one, but it’ll save you a lot in wasted ingredients from failed recipes.

 FAQs

-Thanks to a low moisture content, candy has a long life expectancy.
-To find out more take a look at our article on how long you can expect candy to last.
+Thanks to its low moisture content, candy has a long life expectancy.
+To find out more, take a look at our article on how long you can expect candy to last.

 An instant read thermometer, as the name suggests, gives a temperature reading quickly and can be digital or analogue.
 Some, but not all, of these thermometers can be used to make candy.
 You’ll need to check the specifications of the specific model to ensure it can record high readings over 450°F.

-A candy thermometer should never touch the bottom of a pan as it will give a false reading.
-Ideally, the tip of the thermometer should be a ¼” from the bottom of the pan for most accurate results.
+A candy thermometer should never touch the bottom of a pan, as it will give a false reading.
+Ideally, the tip of the thermometer should be ¼ of an inch from the bottom of the pan for the most accurate results.

-If it’s a soft, flexible ball then you’ve reached softball stage.
+If it’s a soft, flexible ball, then you’ve reached the soft ball stage.

-If the ball holds its shape it’s reached hardball stage.
+If the ball holds its shape, it’s reached the hard ball stage.

-If the ball separates into hard, bendable threads, you’re at soft crack stage.
+If the ball separates into hard, bendable threads, you’re at the soft crack stage.

-If the ball separates into hard, brittle threads the sugar has reached hard crack stage.
+If the ball separates into hard, brittle threads, the sugar has reached the hard crack stage.

 Most meat thermometers aren’t designed to reach the high temperatures required in candy making.